 Learning to swim is an important life skill that we take seriously for infants, children and adults.
 As an Austswim Accredited Centre, we ensure our programs are fun and effective.
 They focus on building confidence, stroke technique and help you prepare for emergency situations in the water, regardless of your age.

-Designed by Royal Life Saving Australia and supported by Life Saving Victoria, the Swim and Survive program is delivered at BALC by our Austswim qualified staff.
+Designed by Royal Life Saving Australia and supported by Life Saving Victoria, the Swim and Survive program is delivered at BALC by our AUSTSWIM qualified staff.

-Private and group lessons are on offer for adults, delivered by qualified instructors in a friendly and non-threatening environment.
+Private and group lessons are on offer for adults, delivered by qualified teachers in a friendly and non-threatening environment.
 We focus on helping adults build their confidence and stroke technique.
-These classes are one-on-one with the instructor with flexibility in skills taught dependent on the goals of the individual.
+These classes are one-on-one with the teacher with flexibility in skills taught dependent on the goals of the individual.
 Our group adult lessons are available for all ages and abilities, held each Wednesday during the school term between 6.00pm and 7.00pm.

 Our qualified swim instructors have experience in teaching people with disabilities how to swim.
 We welcome people with special needs to both our group and private swimming lessons.